Where does skunk spray come from?

 Why do skunks spray?

 Skunks are naturally very docile animals and rarely take the offensive.
 However, if a skunk becomes alarmed or is threatened by another animal or a person, it will use the spray as a defensive weapon.
 The distinctive color and markings of skunks acts as an effective visual warning to animals that have had a previous skunk encounter; however, this visual warning is ineffective to 'inexperienced' dogs.
-Before unleashing its repugnant spray, most skunks try to deter the threatened attack by hissing, stamping its feet, and arching its tail high over its back.
+Before unleashing its repugnant spray, most skunks try to deter the threatened attack by hissing, stamping their feet, and arching their tails high over their backs.
 If the threat persists, the skunk will take aim and fire its spray at the target.
 Skunks are capable of ejecting their spray across a distance of several feet (some sources say up to 5 meters or 15 feet).

 When or where is a skunk encounter likely to happen?

 Whether you live in a residential jungle or spend time in cottage country, the odds of meeting up with a skunk increase in the warmer months of the year.
-During the winter months, skunks are generally less active and eat rarely; they usually will hibernate for short periods of time.
+During the winter months, skunks are generally less active and rarely eat.
+While they do not hibernate for the winter, they do spend most of their time in their dens for warmth.
 In the warmer months, they tend to be most active around dawn or dusk, although they may be out foraging for food at other times of the day or night.

 In the wild, most skunks live in a den that they dig in the ground, but they may also happily make their home in a tree stump, woodpile, cave, rock pile, or abandoned building.
 In populated areas, skunks are often content to make a home in your garden shed, beneath your deck, or in the crawl space under your cottage.

-Skunks are opportunistic omnivores, which means that they can thrive on a wide variety of foods, and will eat whatever is available to them, including grains, fruits and berries, insects, mice, birds, rabbits, and eggs.
-Many skunks will select their home based on convenient access to a food source, that may be an ample supply of grubs and insects in the lawn, a handy compost heap, a convenient garbage bin, or a ready-to-eat buffet from your dog's or cat's food dishes.
+Many skunks will select their home based on convenient access to a food source, that may be an ample supply of grubs and insects in the lawn, a handy compost heap, a convenient garbage bin, or a ready-to-eat buffet from your dog's or cat's food dishes if kept outdoors.

-Skunks mate in the early spring and the females are pregnant a little over 2 months.
+Skunks mate in late winter/early spring and the females are pregnant for a little over 2 months.
 Male skunks do not participate in the rearing of their young.
-The babies or kits are weaned when they're about 2 months of age, but stay with their mother until they are 6-12 months old.
+The babies or kits are weaned when they are about 2 months of age, but stay with their mother until they are 6-12 months old.
 The mother skunk is very protective of her kits, and will spray at any sign of danger to them.

 How can I lessen the chances of my dog meeting a skunk?

 Since skunks tend to be more active at dawn and dusk, avoid taking your dog for a walk in wooded areas or letting your dog out in the yard during these times of the day.
-Although you are often able to detect the telltale smell of a skunk before it gets too close, thus avoiding the risks, sometimes there may be no warning that a skunk is nearby.
+Although you are often able to detect the telltale smell of a skunk before it gets too close, sometimes there may be no warning that a skunk is nearby.

 Take steps to make your property less attractive to skunks.
 Eliminate readily available food sources such as garbage or pet food.
-Board up or otherwise block accesses to sheds and areas beneath the deck or porch.
+Board up or otherwise block access to sheds and areas beneath your deck or porch.
 Remove piles of brush or wood and any dead tree stumps that might make an appealing shelter to a skunk.

 How can I get rid of skunk odor on my dog?

 Sometimes, in spite of your best efforts, a skunk will spray your dog.
 Most commonly, dogs will be sprayed on or around the head.
-Not only does skunk spray smell extremely foul, it will cause nausea or vomiting if swallowed and will act like tear gas if it gets in the eyes.
+Not only does skunk spray smell extremely foul, it will cause nausea or vomiting and in rare cases severe anemia if swallowed and will act like tear gas if it gets in the eyes.
 If your dog gets sprayed directly in the eyes or mouth, seek immediate veterinary treatment.
-This is particularly important if the spray got in your dog's eyes, since it can damage the delicate cornea of the eye and cause temporary blindness.
+This is particularly important if the spray gets in your dog's eyes, since it can damage the delicate cornea of the eye and cause temporary blindness.
 If the spray is not causing serious distress to your dog, you can take matters into your own hands so that your dog will be welcomed back into your home.

-To neutralize the odor associated with skunk spray, you need to break down the oils so that they can be washed off the fur or skin, and you need to change the chemical structure of the volatile compounds so that they become substances with little to no odor.
+To neutralize the odor associated with skunk spray, you need to break down the oils so that they can be washed off the fur or skin.
+But you also need to change the chemical structure of the volatile compounds so that they become substances with little to no odor.
 In spite of the old wives' tale, tomato juice just does not work to do this; it only makes a big mess!
 Nor does vinegar work effectively.

 The dish detergent breaks down the oil so that it can be washed away, while the hydrogen peroxide and baking soda act as oxidizing agents, changing the chemical structure of the thiols into odorless sulfonic acid compounds.
 To be effective, the solution must be used while 'fresh', or still bubbling, and must be applied directly to the sprayed areas.